A resource for music researchers - ABOUT MUSIC RADIO ERAS ARTICLES INDIE SCENES DATA

 "I heard the station was being sold and I pursued that," remembers Jeff.
 "I said what's going on?
 So I got a hold of Ed and he came to my house and interviewed me and I had a big record collection.
 So I was hired as Music Director and put the library together.
 I graduated from (Sacramento) High School in June of '68 and I went to work for KZAP at the end of July."
 Another early hire before the sign-on was Charlie Weiss.
 All of the early staff members, along with a few carpenters, physically built the station that would become KZAP throughout the summer and autumn of 1968.
 Until the station was built Downtown in the Elk's Temple, station meetings were held at Ed's home in Rancho Cordova.

 Charlie remembers it this way: "I was a student at Sac State majoring in speech and journalism.
 At that time, there was a student operated station, KERS.
 It was part of the broadcasting curriculum.
 A fellow student and I started a program that ran on Friday nights from midnight to six.
 It was a cross between KMPX in San Francisco and Berkeley's KPFA where we played albums - everything from Cream to Eastern music to Firesign Theatre - and invited guests to the studio.
 One day, I got a call from a guy named J.B.
 Winans who told me that he and a few other people were trying to convince the new owner of a station that was playing jazz on the 13th floor of the Elks Building (pictured left), to switch to an underground radio format.
 He apparently was inclined to go with classical music.
 Winans and his friend Fred Gaines came up to the KERS studios and I said I might be interested.
-I was headed to Seattle for the summer where my parents had moved and told them I would check with them when I returned in September.
-When I returned in September, sure enough, things were beginning to happen.
-I, along with some other interested folks, met with the new GM (Ed Fitzgerald) at his home and things got underway.
-I remember our transmitters came from a transmitter site near the town of El Dorado.
-We loaded them on a flatbed one cool fall night and drove them to 11th and J where we took them up the elevator.
-As we began to install the transmitters, I'll never forget Fitzgerald grabbing a hold of the coax cable outside on the crows nest and sliding down the roof to the 13th floor.
-Anyway, we painted the place - I chose the paint and frankly picked an ugly green color - thank god for posters."

 According to Sacramento musician Mick Martin, "Jeff Hughson and I set up the initial KZAP library when Ed Fitzgerald first came to town."
 Both Martin, who worked at Tower Records, and Hughson had huge record collections.
 Jeff remembers, "I called up Tom Donahue and said 'We're starting this station in Sacramento and I'd like to have you show me how to do a record library for a radio station.
 I had been a fan of Tom since the KMPX days when he first did progressive radio in San Francisco.
 What I really got from him was service from the labels.
 Tom helped put me in touch with the (record) reps to help me get service.
 I stayed in touch with Donahue and he was an advisor and a mentor."